 6. Viewpoints in Puerto Vallarta

 For our day in Puerto Vallarta, we hiked into the city and then hired a taxi driver to show us around.
-Neither my husband nor I is very good at negotiating and striking a deal, but we did manage to talk our taxi driver down a bit.
+We’re not very good at negotiating and striking a deal, but we did manage to talk our taxi driver down a bit.
 If you do like bargaining, I’d recommend getting away from the cruise docks and then finding a taxi, as they’ll be a bit cheaper around the city.

 As he drove us through the city, our taxi driver stopped at several view points to tell us about Puerto Vallarta.
 It was like having a personal tour guide.
 If you look very close, you can see the Splendor tucked in behind those three office towers on the left.